The Big Question: What is the contribution you will make in life?

 Creating Your Mission

 Similarly to how you created your vision statement, you will have to design your mission with your core life dimensions as a starting point.
 Doing it this way makes it easier to approach it in a compartmentalized manner, versus thinking about everything at once.
-You should use your vision and your why-statement as guidelines, because, as we established above, they are tightly connected.
+You should use your vision and your why-statement as guidelines because they are tightly connected, as we established above.

 Let’s say that, in your vision, you have the image of your future body.
 You are healthy and fit, you exercise, and you eat right.
-The ‘why’ behind it is because you want to live long enough to see your grandchildren grow up, and inspire your children to be healthy as well.
+The ‘why’ behind states that you want to live long enough to see your grandchildren grow up and inspire your family to be healthy as well.
 You don’t want to grow old and be a burden, either.
 Do you see how your ‘why’ statement already hints toward ways in which you are touching others?

 Now you need to focus on that specific part to generate the mission behind it.
 Here’s the full example: